vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 to come and wait, with the waiting time starting only after my arrival.

+A few other notes:

+* I experienced some chills, but no fever (my measured temperature was 98.0 degrees Fahrenheit, though I don't consider the temperature measurement to be very reliable).
+I switched from shorts to pants and also switched to a thicker sweatshirt.

+* I tried to measure my heart rate with the pulse oximeter, but it was failing to give a reading, and I gave up after a bit.

 ### Seeming improvement in symptoms and outside trip (11:55 AM onward)

 Around 11:55 AM, I had a pretty rapid improvement in symptoms, with